 "Limited-service agent" performs limited services, which include only those services requested by the client.
 In effect, it's taking the list of everything a Standard agent does and subtracting duties that the client isn't interested in.
-It requires a written brokerage agreement that meets the following criteria: (1) It discloses that the licensee is acting as a limited services representative; (2) It provides a list of the specific services that the limited-services representative will not provide the client; (4) It includes this language (or its equivalent): By entering into this brokerage agreement, the undersigned do hereby acknowledge their informed consent to the limited service representation by the licensee and do further acknowledge that neither the other party to the transaction nor any real estate licensee representing the other party is under any legal obligation to assist the undersigned with the performance of any duties and responsibilities of the undersigned not performed by the limited service representative.
+It requires a written brokerage agreement that meets the following criteria: (1) It discloses that the licensee is acting as a limited services representative; (2) It provides a list of the specific services that the licensee will provide to the client; (3) It provides a list of the specific statutory duties of a standard agent that the limited-services representative will not provide the client; (4) It includes this language (or its equivalent): By entering into this brokerage agreement, the undersigned do hereby acknowledge their informed consent to the limited service representation by the licensee and do further acknowledge that neither the other party to the transaction nor any real estate licensee representing the other party is under any legal obligation to assist the undersigned with the performance of any duties and responsibilities of the undersigned not performed by the limited service representative.
 "Independent contractor" (also known as non-agent) is created by a written brokerage agreement that specifically states that the real estate licensee is acting as an independent contractor and not as an agent.
 The agreement must also state the obligations an independent contractor has, and which have been agreed to by the parties.
 An independent contractor relationship is entered into when a licensee is acting as either a designated agent or a dual agent.
 A "designated agency" is when a principal or supervising broker assigns different licensees within the firm to represent exclusively the seller and buyer.
 A "dual agent" is a licensee who has a brokerage relationship with both seller and buyer in the same real estate transaction.
 Dual agency comes with significant limitations to the services a licensee is legally allowed to provide either client.
 Licensees must provide clients with new, specific language that clearly explains these limitations.
 These limitations are called "enhanced disclosures."
 For example, dual agents are prohibited from advising either party as to the merits of specific terms, offers, or counteroffers; dual agents can't advise a buyer client about the suitability of the property or its condition (except the disclosures required by law for seller representatives); and dual agents can't advise either party in any dispute that might later arise relating to the transaction.
 In dual agency both clients receive a reduced service level.